BlockchainCommons/developer-web-site/_pages/tech/identity/ppp-cli.md

 revealing identity.

-The following example verifies that the technical self-attestation remaining in the public view was signed by the XID holder.
+The following example verifies that the technical self-attestation (the one remaining in the public view) was signed by the XID holder.

 ```sh